 Just like that birthmark, I didn’t notice.
 Or I may have noticed at one point then grew so used to it all that the faults were no longer visible.
 My initial reaction to the critique is usually not one of gratitude and joy.

-I may look on my piece and not see what she sees, at least not initially.
+I may look at my piece and not see what she sees, at least not initially.
 My brain has tricked me into thinking that all is well.
 Just like our foster child who said “fermometer” but was hearing “thermometer”.
 There’s a disconnect.

 Fortunately, my initial denial is short-lived.
 That’s not to say that I haven’t wanted to shed a tear or two as I’ve altered my painting, but it has always come with great satisfaction at the result.